No. 84 Squadron RAF: Cyprus

 The squadron was reformed on 17 January 1972 from 1563 Flight and a detachment from 230 Squadron with Westland Whirlwind HAR.10s assigned to British Forces Cyprus at RAF Akrotiri, with a detachment at Nicosia International Airport.
 Duties included support of United Nations Peacekeeping Force in Cyprus (UNFICYP) operations and search and rescue duties for the whole of southern Cyprus.
 To meet this dual role, the squadron was divided into two flights, with "A" flight, based at Akrotiri for search and rescue duties, with its helicopters painted in overall yellow, and "B" flight for UN support at Nicosia with camouflaged helicopters marked with pale blue bands matching the blue berets of UN peacekeepers, but with no RAF roundels or titles displayed on the B Flight helicopters.
-After the 1975 Defence Review resulted in the withdrawal of the RAF's fixed-wing squadrons from the Mediterranean, 84 Squadron was the only RAF squadron permamently based on Cyprus, sharing Akrotiri with RAF fighter squadrons visiting the island to attend Armament Practice Camps.
+After the 1975 Defence Review resulted in the withdrawal of the RAF's fixed-wing squadrons from the Mediterranean, 84 Squadron was the only RAF squadron permanently based in Cyprus, sharing Akrotiri with RAF fighter squadrons visiting the island to attend Armament Practice Camps.
 The squadron later (December 1981) replaced the Whirlwind with the Westland Wessex HC.2 and later still (June 1984) with the Westland Wessex HU.5C.
 It was the last squadron to use the Westland Wessex.
+The Wessex HU.5C was retired during February 1995.
 The two flights were combined when the squadron shrunk in size to five helicopters after re-equipment with the Wessex, but its helicopters retain aircraft the light blue band around their tail.

 No. 84 Squadron was the first RAF contingent into Beirut in the Lebanese Crisis of 1983.
 This resulted in the evacuation of the peace-keeping element from the city.
 The responsibility for civil search and rescue duties was eventually transferred to the Cyprus Police Aviation Unit.